DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 ![Job details in the Dashboard](../../../images/circleci-lambdatest/view-job.png)

-## Conclusion
+## Next Steps

-A testing configuration for CircleCI and LambdaTest is now set up in the `circleci-project-setup` branch.
-In a real-world project, you would now create a pull request to merge the configuration into the `master` branch.
+A testing configuration for CircleCI and LambdaTest is set up in the `circleci-project-setup` branch.
+You can now create a pull request to merge the configuration into the `master` branch.

+> Please do not open pull requests to merge the sample code from this tutorial to the [DevExpress-Examples/testcafe-ci-demo](https://github.com/DevExpress-Examples/testcafe-ci-demo) repository.